cntools/libsurvive/README.md

 5) Defining the value of ```pose``` in ```BaseStationData```: This pose will convert something in lighthouse-local space into a position in world space.
 When calibrating, if you have an object you want to define as 0,0,0...
 You will need to take its pose and invert it.

-6) Posers will take into account the ```pose``` of various lighthouses, if NOT in calibration and return poses of objects in world space assuming the lighthoses are set up. **** TODO: Consider performance of different ways of storing this data.
+6) Posers will take into account the ```pose``` of various lighthouses, if NOT in calibration and return poses of objects in world space assuming the lighthoses are set up.

 General information for LH pose: